idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldTransfer.md

 parameter to expand the domain considered for transfers with wider stencils.

-Then each process shares the list of target points, locations it needs data for, with each all the processes owning the source applications of interest.
+Then each process shares the list of target points, locations it needs data for, with each of the processes owning the source applications of interest.
 These other processes then, using the behavior defined in the derived class, compute the local value of the source variable.
 They also share geometric information about where this evaluation of the source variable was located, which can be used for interpolation for example.